open-modex/models/.github/ISSUE_TEMPLATE/Issue_template.md

 **Please also add the model label to the issue!
 You can add labels in the widget to the right.**

+## Issue description
+A clear and concise description of what you want to happen.

 ## Additional context
 Add any other context or screenshots about the request here.